 Introduction

-In the wake of the overthrow of Ukrainian President Viktor Yanukovych in February 2014, Crimea was invaded by Russian special operations forces without any insignia.
-While nobody seriously doubted their affiliation, the fig leaf of anonymity provided NATO with a convenient excuse to forgo a forceful response, which no formal agreement required and neither party desired.
-The Kremlin formally annexed the territory shortly thereafter, and Russian intervention in Ukraine continues to this day, combining limited ground operations and aggressive cyber campaigns (Kofman et al 2017, Brantly et al 2017, Angevine et al 2019).
+In the wake of the overthrow of Ukrainian President Viktor Yanukovych in February 2014, the Crimean peninsula was invaded by “little green men,” soldiers whose uniforms lacked insignia or other identifying information.
+While nobody seriously doubted the origin of these troops, the pretext of anonymity afforded NATO a fig leaf—had they needed one—to avert direct confrontation between West and East.
+The Kremlin formally annexed Crimea shortly thereafter.
+Russian intervention in Ukraine continues to this day, consisting of limited ground operations and aggressive cyber campaigns (Kofman et al 2017, Brantly et al 2017, Angevine et al 2019).
 Many now worry about a potential repeat performance in the Baltics, where ethnic Russian minorities and NATO membership make for a dangerous mix.
-Russian “active measures” might similarly undermine the legitimacy of Western democratic institutions and inflame the wave of nationalist populism undermining the “liberal international order” without any direct military confrontation between Russia and NATO (Paul and Matthews 2016; Macfarquhar 2016; Jones 2018).
+Other Russian “active measures” similarly appear to be designed to undermine the legitimacy of Western democratic institutions and to inflame the wave of nationalist populism opposed to the “liberal international order,” while ensuring that military confrontation between Russia and NATO does not take place (Paul and Matthews 2016; Macfarquhar 2016; Jones 2018).

 According to the former British Defence Secretary, Michael Fallon, “That is not a Cold War.
 It is a grey war.
 Permanently teetering on the edge of outright hostility.
 Persistently hovering around the threshold of what we would normally consider acts of war” (Fallon 2017).
-Imagery of “little green men” in “the gray zone” has also been extended to “little blue men” used by China to erode “red lines” in maritime East Asia (Erickson and Kennedy 2015; Green et al. 2017; Jackson 2017; Lin-Greenberg 2017).
+The imagery of little green men in “the gray zone” has even been extended to “little blue men” used by China to erode “red lines” in maritime East Asia (Erickson and Kennedy 2015; Green et al. 2017; Jackson 2017; Lin-Greenberg 2017).
 The kaleidoscopic language highlights both practical and conceptual challenges in the practice of deterrence.
 As the Chairman of the Joint Chiefs of Staff noted, “Our traditional approach is either we’re at peace or at conflict.
 And I think that’s insufficient to deal with the actors that actually seek to advance their interests while avoiding our strengths” (Dunford 2016).

-These concerns reflect a widely held, yet flawed, belief that gray zone conflict is a new and potent form of war.
+These concerns reflect widely held, yet problematic, beliefs that gray zone conflict is either a thoroughly novel, or especially potent, form of warfare.
 Limited war is an old problem, even as most attention has focused on irregular actors limited by means rather than capable actors pursuing limited ends.
 Russia and other countries appear to be outsmarting the West by utilizing new technologies, or combinations of capabilities in different domains, to undermine traditional defenses and revise the balance of power.
 Challengers seem to be undeterred from using cyber-enabled aggression as an efficient way to pursue their interests.
 We argue, by contrast, that gray zone conflict is a symptom of Western success.
-The explicit declaratory statements and implicit relative power of the stronger coalition constrain the maneuvering room of the weaker revisionist.
-Covert intervention and cyber campaigns are better understood as sub-optimal or second-best strategies for maximizing political-military influence, which would be more effectively achieved through overt intervention, although that would entail much greater cost and risk.
+The explicit declaratory statements and implicit relative power of the stronger coalition limit maneuver room for the weaker revisionist.
+Covert intervention and cyber campaigns are better understood as sub-optimal, “second-best” strategies for maximizing political-military influence, which would be more effectively achieved through overt intervention, although at increased cost and risk.
 In sum, gray zone actors do not care enough to send the very best.